Vertical or horizontal lines on TV screen

 Likely causes

-- Faulty T-CON board — The timing controller board loses sync or part of its outputs — regular vertical/horizontal lines, double images or tinted areas appear.
+- Faulty T-CON board — The timing controller board loses sync or part of its outputs — regular vertical/horizontal lines, double images or evenly tinted fields appear.
 Often repairable by reworking a chip or replacing the whole T-CON.

-- Loose or damaged LVDS ribbon cable — The ribbon between mainboard and T-CON oxidises or sits poorly in the connector — lines often shift when the cable is lightly pressed.
+- Loose or damaged LVDS ribbon cable — The ribbon between mainboard and T-CON oxidises or sits poorly in the connector — lines can shift or appear as a rapidly changing "rainbow".
 One of the cheapest fixes.

-- COF (chip-on-film) source driver failure — The driver chip on a ribbon bonded directly to the edge of the panel glass loses contact or burns out.
+- COF (chip-on-film) source driver failure — The driver chip on a ribbon bonded directly to the edge of the panel glass loses contact or burns out — typically a permanent vertical line with a black band beside it appears.
 Proper COF rebonding needs factory equipment, and we do not take this on.

-- Panel row driver ASIC degradation — Typical on 4–6 year old OLEDs and premium LCDs — individual rows or columns drop out.
-This is a panel defect, not an electronics one.
+- Panel row driver ASIC degradation — Typical on 4–6 year old OLEDs and premium LCDs — individual rows or columns drop out, or a single isolated line appears.
+This is a panel defect, not an electronics one, and is not economical to repair.

 - Panel bonding failure from heat and age — The bond between panel glass and its ribbons delaminates from thermal stress — a horizontal line can come and go when the chassis is gently flexed.